-The range of the chlorophyll a measured at the Control Station (M_A) was between 2 $\mu g/m^3$ and 2.7 $\mu g/m^3$.
-The range of chlorophyll a measured at TTC and M_Marsh were between 2.5 $\mu g/m^3$ and 4.8 $\mu g/m^3$.
+5.2.6 The range of the suspended solids, ammonia nitrogen and chlorophyll measured at the Control Station (M_A) was in the same order of magnitude at TTC.
 There is no significant difference of the measured concentrations between control station and impact stations.
 Therefore, the all exceedances were considered not project-related.
-Further review of the action and limit levels of chlorophyll is recommended.
+Further review of the action and limit levels of chlorophyll and ammonia nitrogen is recommended.